felixjchen/ECC-Cache/README.md

 - check snapshotting logic

 ## Todo ecc
+- heartbeats
-- optomistic concurrency writes
+- 2PC
-- restore (no in flight transactions?)
+- restore (no in flight transactions? yep no in flight, only healthy node with empty WAL)
+- better client naming
 - better timeout

 ## Week 1